Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 Then came the stimulus money.

-Homes within the Pennsylvania-based Genesis HealthCare, which reported $33 million in net income in the first quarter of this year, received about $180 million in pandemic payments.
+Homes within the publicly traded Genesis HealthCare, which reported $33 million in net income in the first quarter of this year, received about $180 million in pandemic payments.
 States provided an additional $27 million.

 “It goes back to this issue of whether or not there were shortfalls,” Grabowksi said.
 “You would want them to be able to make payroll, to buy all the supplies. … But I think there are a lot of concerns, especially with private equity and others, are you making the payments to a private-equity group or are you paying your staff?
 Greater accountability here on the financial side would be a good thing.”